ipoom-jeong/resume_ipoom/content/publication/casino-core-microarchitecture-generating-out-of-order-schedules-using-cascaded-in-order-scheduling-windows/index.md

   - Energy Efficiency
-summary: In this work, we propose a CASINO core microarchitecture that dynamically and speculatively generates out-of-order instruction issue schedules with complexity close to in-order scheduling, leveraging CAScaded IN-Order scheduling windows.
+summary: In this work, we propose a CASINO core microarchitecture that dynamically and speculatively generates out-of-order instruction issue schedules with complexity close to in-order scheduling by leveraging CAScaded IN-Order scheduling windows.
 url_dataset: ""
 url_project: ""